Back to blog

 -

-Remember when software came in a box, and you had to install it on your computer?
-Feels ancient, right?
-Today, nearly every tool we rely on—from Slack to Notion to Stripe—is SaaS.
-And if you’re building a startup, chances are your product will be too.
+Remember when software came in a box, and you had to install it on your clunky old laptop?
+Feels prehistoric now.
+In 2025, nearly every tool founders use—Slack, Notion, Stripe, and whatever’s next—is a SaaS app.
+If you’re launching a startup, odds are your product will be too.

-• Scalability – No expensive infrastructure, no distribution headaches.
-Your product lives in the cloud and scales as your users grow.
+• Scalability: No expensive infrastructure or distribution nightmares.
+Your SaaS lives in the cloud and grows as fast as your users do.

-• Faster Adoption – No downloads, no installations.
-Customers can start using your product the second they sign up.
+• Faster Adoption: No downloads, no installations, zero friction.
+Customers are live the moment they sign up.

-• How to architect scalable infrastructure (AWS, GCP, Kubernetes).
+• Architecting scalable infrastructure (AWS, GCP, Kubernetes, the works)

 AI App Cost Calculator